About Us

 LaVerne (Anagick) Ayuu Saccheus is an Alaska Native Inupiaq nurse leader with more than 21 years of experience at Norton Sound Health Corporation, where she has advanced patient advocacy and case management in rural Alaska.
 She earned her Bachelor of Science in Nursing from the University of Alaska Anchorage and completed her MBA in Health Services Administration at Alaska Pacific University, bringing together clinical expertise and healthcare leadership.
 A Member-at-Large for NANAINA, she is committed to strengthening Indigenous representation in healthcare governance, improving rural health systems, and ensuring Alaska Native voices are included in policy and decision-making.
 Her subsistence lifestyle, family, and strong roots in Unalakleet, Alaska form the foundation of her values and guide her service.

-Renee Fliris, RN, DNP
+Renee Fliris, RN, BSN

 Member-at-Large (Student Representative)